I’ve got a niiiiiiiiiice cozy one for you this week. 😊

 Roast the vegetables for 20-25 minutes or until they begin to get crispy.
 Give them a stir after about 10 minutes for even cooking.

 When the vegetables have almost finished roasting, melt the coconut oil over medium heat on the stove.
-Lightly sautee the kale until bright green and slightly wilted, about 2-3 minutes.
-Divide it between 2 bowls and do the same with the purple cabbage.
+Lightly sautee the onion until translucent, then add the kale and sautee until bright green and slightly wilted – about 2-3 minutes.
+Divide between 2 bowls and do the same with the purple cabbage.

-Divide the roasted vegetables between the two bowls, arranging them on top of the kale and cabbage.
+Arrange the roasted vegetables between the two bowls, placing them on top of the kale and cabbage.
 Add the beans and top with pumpkin + sunflower seeds.

 Drizzle the dressing over each bowl.
 Serve with lemon wedges to be squeezed on top just before eating.